View Lucy Swift's Obituary on RecordOnline.com and share memories

 She was a treasure and we will carry her in our hearts.

 Donations: or something for children.
-There are tentative plans to gather in her honor on April 25th at 11:00 at the Cornwall NY Friends Meeting House.
+There are tentative plans to gather in her honor at 11 a.m. on April 25th at the Cornwall NY Friends Meeting House.

 Published in Times Herald-Record from Mar.
 26 to Mar.
 27, 2020